 The student is placed in a private or public enterprise to gain work-related experience.
 The student will have a faculty sponsor as well as a supervisor at the enterprise to direct and supervise the student's activities.
 A student is expected to complete 125 hours or 250 hours for 3 semester hours or 6 semester hours of credit, respectively.
 A student may take up to 6 semester hours of an internship (in the same field or different field).
 Note: A student may not take more than 6 semester credit hours of internships.

-Credits: 3 or 6.
-Prerequisite: Junior or Senior status, a minimum 2.8 GPA, and a letter of recommendation from a Business and Economics department professor.
+Minimum Grades - Prerequisite Text area: Junior or Senior status, a minimum 2.8 GPA, and a letter of recommendation from a Business and Economics department professor.
+Credits: 3 or 6 Prerequisites: BA501 Credits: 3